special_image

 Shust described the summit as an educational-not therapeutic-event designed to help communities understand the root issues that often lead to trafficking and exploitation.

-“The summit is a statewide initiative traveling around different rural areas, pulling in mayors, fire departments, commissioners, police departments, and education,” Shust said.
+“The summit is a community-led initiative traveling around different rural areas, pulling in mayors, fire departments, commissioners, police departments, and education,” Shust said.
 “We talk about the seven keys of darkness that hit us right now-addiction, homelessness, domestic violence, sexual exploitation, human trafficking, and food insecurity.”

 Shust, who said she spent 36 years coaching youth at various levels, noted that these issues are no longer isolated to large cities.